itika1/itika1/README.md

 💖 I’m contributing to [**GirlScript Foundation**](https://github.com/girlscript/winter-of-contributing) as a open-source contributor for Javascript and Python.

-👩‍💻 Nowadays, I’m learning React Js, MongoDB, and Next.js.
+👩‍💻 Nowadays, I’m learning React Js, MongoDB, and Next.js to become a full stack developer.

+👀 I’m interested in Front-end web development, python coding, machine learning, hackathons.

+💞️ I’m looking to collaborate on React js projects

 ⚡ Fun fact: I have a Computer Engineering background, but most of the credit goes to Google and Stack Overflow 😪

 <br>

-- 👀 I’m interested in Front-end web development, python coding, machine learning, hackathons.
-- 🌱 I’m currently learning Nodejs to become a full stack developer.
-- 💞️ I’m looking to collaborate on React js projects
+-
-- 📫 How to reach me - email me itikaitzme@gmail.com
+- 📫 How to reach me - email me itikai

 <!---
 itika1/itika1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.